When a child with autism grows up, they become an adult with autism.

-Operating on the Mahwah campus of Ramapo College, REED Next is approved by the State of New Jersey Department of Human Services, Division of Developmental Disabilities (DDD).
+Operating on the Ramapo College campus and the NJSEA’s Meadowlands Environment Center, REED Next is approved by the State of New Jersey Department of Human Services, Division of Developmental Disabilities (DDD).

 “Being in a campus setting provides opportunities for our participants to go about their day alongside their peers.
 Our goal is to help each individual cultivate beneficial community connections, enjoy an active, engaged lifestyle, and live as a valued and respected member of society.”